Transcript from an interview with Elie Wiesel on 10 December 2004. Interviewer is Professor Georg Klein.

 Elie Wiesel: No. There’s no answer.
 I said “What do you mean, at that time they were bombing factories …”

 Yes, but the President, the later Presidents, they probably wouldn’t know …

 Elie Wiesel: Naturally I only … I began with Carter and Reagan and Clinton, the father, and Bush the father and Bush the son.
-I asked every President, why didn’t at least symbolically … so the Generals would have known /- – -/ It would have taken a few days to repair, that time there were 10-12,000 Hungarian Jews every day, every night, you know that, every day 10-12,000 people were gassed.
+I asked every President, why didn’t at least symbolically … so the Germans would have known that the world cares.
+It would have taken a few days to repair, that time there were 10-12,000 Hungarian Jews every day, every night, you know that, every day 10-12,000 people were gassed.
 It could have been avoided in the thirties …

 So they couldn’t answer you?
 Did you ask the British?